awslabs/mlspace/frontend/docs/admin-guide/security/policies/project-user-permission-boundary.md

 ### Statement 8

-These actions grant the ability for Sagemaker tags to be added.
-This follows our best security guidelines so that we know which user is spinning up resources or running jobs.
+This set of actions enables the addition of SageMaker tags, aligning with our best security practices.
+These tags allow us to identify which users are initiating resources or executing jobs, thereby enhancing our tracking and accountability measures.

 ```json:line-numbers
     {